Effective Warm-Up Strategies for Brass Players

 • 3 minutes: siren buzzing, long tones in a comfortable range

-• 3 minutes: simple slurs, interval patterns
+• 3 minutes: simple flexibilities, interval patterns

 • 2 minutes: scales, light articulation